nkeplinger/belly-button-challenge/README.md

-# Analysis of Microbial Bellybutton Diversity
+# Analysis of Microbial Belly Button Diversity
 Using JavaScript to create an interactive dashboard